 Changes in healthcare drive demand – HIM is one of the 20 fastest growing occupations in the United States with a projected growth rate of 22% over the next decade.
 With the nation’s push towards electronic health records, the creation of a national health information exchange network, the use of data to drive healthcare policy decisions, and the many laws and regulations that impact health information, it is no wonder that highly skilled and knowledgeable professionals are in high demand.

-The program offers a major in Health Information Management and a minor in Health Informatics and Information Management.
+The program offers a major in Health Information Management, a certificate in Health Information Technology and minors in Health Informatics and Information Management and Health Data Analytics.
 The major degree is a B.S. degree.

 The admission requirements are the same as the institution’s requirements.

 One of the biggest advantages of the program is that students receive individualized attention regarding classes and schedules.
 The program is available for either full-time or part-time students.
 The professional classes can be taken in an online environment.
 Many of the general studies are also available online.

 The B.S. degree is accredited by the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
 The AAS degree in Health Information Technology is also accredited by CAHIIM.
 It will continue to maintain its accreditation status until all of the current students have finished the program. http://www.cahiim.org